nwplus/database-schemas/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: enhancement
+assignees: ''

+---

-## Describe your request/improvement
+## Describe your feature request/improvement
-A clear and concise description of the change/improvement and why a new schema definition needs to be updated.
+A clear and concise description of the description.
+Include screenshots if there is a design for it already.

 ## Implementation details
 Are there any specific steps you think we should take towards implementing this?
 Do you have an estimate as to how much effort/time this would take?